blitz-js/blitz/.changeset/silly-shoes-agree.md

 "@blitzjs/generator": patch
 ---

-Remove `-cookie-prefix` appended to the cookiePrefix string
+Remove `-cookie-prefix` appended to the cookiePrefix string in the generator template.
+This will also fix auth and CSRF issues for people upgrading.